mkoehnke/TimeFractionProgressView/README.md

 Copy the **TimeFractionProgressView.swift** file to your Swift project, add it to your target and you're good to go.

 # Usage
 The easiest way to get started is to add the TimeFractionProgressView as a custom view in your Storyboard.
-After that, you add the number of time fractions, you want to display, in code:
+After that, you set the overall duration and add the number of time fractions, you want to display, in code:

 ```
+progressView.duration = 30.0

 let blue = TimeFraction(color: UIColor.blueColor())
 progressView.insert(blue)